cbrennanpoole/Qualitative-Self/README.md

 ###  Skills Assessment : Application Tracking Systems

-`
- Done Right at ...
-Coca - Cola; 'hey! - enjoy ... on the highway to anywhere :
+` Done Right at ...
+Coca - Cola; Hey! - enjoy ... on the highway to anywhere :` Coca - Cola on  a few of the woude.
-`
+Best, Siiiii
 <br>

 ---